meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

   [many][printable2]
   [examples][printable3] of x86 code written with the printable subset of ASCII.
   I've even [done it myself][printable-mine] once a few years ago.

-[^smol-infloop]: Exercise for the reader: the jump to `input_loop` is unconditional.
-  How will the code you input from the keyboard ever get executed?

 [^disagree]: If you, dear reader, find this unsatisfactory, I would like to invite you on your own journey of bootstrapping.
 It's really quite fun!